WormChickenWizard/hikvision-xor-decrypter/README.md

 4.) open command prompt in that folder you just made with the two files inside it and run:
     java XORDecode

 5.) you now should get a plaintextOutput file.
-Congradulations!
+Congratulations!

 Supposedly this is a sqlite3 database.
 Problem is You can't open it in a normal text editor like notepad